Day Trip to Perouges

-The optional free tour to Perouges departs at 2PM today, and we drive through some really beautiful countryside on the way there.
+Our Viking River Cruise ship was docked in Lyon (click here to view our Trip Overview Page) and we had the option to travel to Perouges as a day trip, or to explore Lyon.
+We selected the optional free tour to Perouges departing at 2PM today, and we drove through some really beautiful countryside on the way there.
 The La Dombes district is where fish are raised in a series of 1,200 ponds.
 Apparently, these fish hatcheries have been there for quite a long time.
 File this one under "more things that we did not know about France"!

 Perouges is another of those amazing medieval walled & cobblestoned little villages that are all over Europe, but each is just different enough, to where it is always interesting to visit them.
 It is a medieval walled town 19 miles northeast of Lyon and is perched on a small hill that overlooks the plain of the Ain River.